 Wood-dale.org is not an official representative or the developer of this application.
 Copyrighted materials belong to their respective owners

 Radiator 2: Anniversary Edition Review

-Radiator 2: Anniversary Edition is an application designed by Robert Yang.
+Radiator 2: Anniversary Edition is an app designed by Robert Yang.
 Radiator 2: Anniversary Edition was first published on .
-Radiator 2: Anniversary Edition is currently available on the following platforms: Steam, Other.
+The app is available on the following platforms: Steam, Other.

 NEW FOR 2017: re-re-mastered more than a year later (mostly to fix bugs) but I also improved the graphics a lot, and added some more languages.
 Thanks everyone for all your support, have fun!

 A small threesome of experimental games about male sexuality (Hurt Me Plenty, Succulent, and Stick Shift) about punishing, eating, and driving.

 These small short games attempt to expand eroticism in games beyond a cutscene and fade-to-black.
 What if sex in games was something we performed as players, instead of something we obtained?
 What might sex mechanics look like?
 How can we convey intimacy in games?
 That's what Radiator 2 tries to explore.

 - GRAPHICS: This game certainly has a lot of them

 - AVERAGE RUNTIME: 10-45 minutes total, it's up to you